raviumadi/biosonix/_posts/2023-10-06-Low-Latency-Real-time-Playback.md

 ## Set up
 	microphone-->Input ch.1-->VST process-->[Output ch.1-->Input ch.2]--loopback

-	To test the latency encoutned by applying a bandpass filter using a VST plugin in soundmexpro, I processed the signal from a microphone and recorded the processed signal from a second channel.
+	To test the latency encountered by applying a bandpass filter using a VST plugin in soundmexpro, I processed the signal from a microphone and recorded the processed signal from a second channel.
 By cross correlating the two recorded sigal, I find the overall latency.

 	**Factros affecting the latency**

 	The ASIO driver buffer size - Select it such that xruns are minimised/completely eliminated.
 In my testing I used 96/64 samples

-	Framelength - if the 'recbufsize' increases, the processing may slow down.
+	Framelength - if the 'recbufsize' increases, the processing might slow down.

 	The applied delay to control for playback latency - experimental requirement.

-Use the varaible ir_delay to introduce a desired playback latency.
+	Use the variable ir_delay to introduce a desired playback latency.

 ## Code
 Now the core part: